SmartBoy84/rbg-wonderland/README.md

 ![alt text](https://user-images.githubusercontent.com/12468102/105800947-eda95300-5fd2-11eb-9c75-f16770bdaa65.png "Screenshot_0")

+##How to use
+- Select one or more categories
+- Type in the search query
+  *if there is a suggestion avaiable click it to refine your query
+- Press enter/click the submit button
+- A table with a bunch of links should be generated:
+  * If you know what you're doing select your prefereed file to open the magnet link
+  * If not, the general rule of thumb is to select the file with the most seeds so click on the 'S.' to sort by seads and select the file with the greatest seeds
+- Clicking on a link should open the magent link - prompting you to open a [torrent client](https://www.qbittorrent.org/)

 ## Limitations:
 - Api limits maximum search results to 100 so if your query has >100 results, keep in mind that there are probably more results that aren't displayed.
 When results exceed 100 the result count above the results table is red and you should either try narrowing your query or use rarBG.
 - You can't run the html file directly due to the COR's restriction.
 You can either bypass it using [Cors Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en) or just use my website